 As we drove down the hill, two cars passed by, one with the realtor and the other with possible buyers.
 Whew!
 That was close!

 They asked for an hour.
 Oy vey!
-We situated our vehicle on the next road so we could create a clamor and catch Blake on his way home from work since he hadn’t answered his phone.
+We situated our vehicle on the next road so we could create a clamor and catch my husband on his way home from work since he hadn’t answered his phone.

 The joys, the joys … of selling a home!